cesar-douady/open-lmake/doc/src/rules.md

 Each attribute is characterized by a few flags:

 - How inheritance is handled:
-  - None (ignore values from base classes)
+  - None: (ignore values from base classes)
-  - Python (normal Python processing)
+  - Python: (normal Python processing)
-  - Combine (Combine inherited values and currently defined one).
+  - Combine: (Combine inherited values and currently defined one).
 - The type.
 - The default value.
-- If it can be defined dynamically from job to job:
+- Whether it can be defined dynamically from job to job:
   - No
   - Simple: globals include module globals, user attributes, stems and targets, no file access allowed.
   - Full:   globals include module globals, user attributes, stems, targets, deps and resources, file accesses become deps.

+When a type is mentioned as `f-str`, it means that although written as plain `str`, they are dynamically interpreted as Python f-strings, as for dynamic values.
+This is actually a form of dynamic value.

+# Dynamic attribute execution

+If the value of an attribute (other than `cmd`) is dynamic, it is interpreted within open-lmake, not as a separate process as for the execution of cmd.
+This means:

+- Such executions are not parallelized, this has performance impact.
+- They are executed within a single Python interpreter, this implies restrictions.

+Overall, these functions must be kept as simple and fast as possible, in favor of `cmd` which is meant to carry out heavy computations.

+The restrictions are the following:

+- The following system (or libc) calls are forbidden (trying to execute any of these results in an error):
+  - changing directory (`chdir` and the like)
+  - spawning processes (fork and the like)
+  - exec (execve and the like)
+  - modifying the disk (open for writing and the like)
+- Modifying the environment variables (via setenv and the like) is forbidden (trying to execute any of these results in an error).
+- Altering imported modules is forbidden (e.g. it is forbidden to write to `sys.path`).
+  - Unfortunately, this is not checked.
+  - `sys.path` is made  `tuple` though, so that common calls such as `sys.path.append` will generate an error.
+- There is no containers, as for `cmd` execution (e.g. no `repo_view`).

+## Attributes

 ### `name`